oit-ipbl/portal/README.md

 - ---
 ## Final Competition
 - [Regulations](https://github.com/oit-ipbl/final_competition)
-  - for the final competition, you are going to develop a program that combines robotics and image processing
+  - For the final competition, you are going to develop a program that combines robotics and image processing